-None of the Trustees own Shares of the Fund.
+As of December 31, 2021, none of the Trustees owned Shares of the Fund.

-As of October 29, 2021, the Trustees and officers of the Fund as a group owned less than one percent of the outstanding Shares of the Fund.
+As of August 1, 2022, the Trustees and officers of the Fund as a group owned less than one percent of the outstanding shares of the Fund.